C# 8: Nullable Reference Types

 #Conditional post-conditions attributes: NotNullWhen / MayBeNullWhen / NotNullIfNotNull / MemberNotNullWhen

 There are some methods where the return value may be null or not depending on the return value.
-For instance Version.TryParse guarantees that the parsed version if not null if the method returns true.
+For instance Version.TryParse guarantees that the parsed version is not null if the method returns true.
 You can also want to indicate that a value may be null when the return value is false.
 This is the case of Dictionary.TryGetValue.
 To express that you can use [NotNullWhen] and [MaybeNullWhen].
 The last conditional post-conditions is [NotNullIfNotNull].
 It indicates that the return value is not null when a specific parameter is not null.

 C#